 The multidisciplinary programme is organised in a sequential path of thematic instruction in planning, project development and management of wind farm projects.
 Different aspects of these subjects are introduced at the beginning of the programme.
 As the programme is thematic you often study several aspects of wind power project development and management at the same time.

-Term1 The autumn semester starts with the course Wind Power Development and Management that provides the basic knowledge and skills in the field.
-This is followed by the courses Wind Resource Assessment and Planning for Wind Energy where the knowledge of the meteorological, planning and permission prerequisites of wind power projects is taught.
-The knowledge from these courses is subsequently applied in project work on a real case.
+Semester 1 The autumn semester starts with the course Wind Power Development and Management that provides the basic knowledge and skills in the field.
+This is followed by the courses Wind Resource Assessment, Planning for Wind Energy and Wind Turbine Technology where knowledge of the meteorological, planning and permission prerequisites of wind power projects as well as the mechanics of the wind turbines is provided.

-Semester 2 In the spring semester, you will learn about the integration of wind power in the electric grid, deepen your knowledge of wind turbine technology and study the planning aspects of wind power.
-The previously acquired knowledge about project management is utilised during a project course where different wind power project scenarios are assessed.
-The semester concludes with the courses Scientific Methods in Wind Power Project Management in Wind Industry which will give you the tools for scientific research and the knowledge on the current strengths and challenges of the wind industry.
+Semester 2 In the spring semester, you will learn about the integration of wind power in the electrical grid.
+After, the knowledge gathered in the previous courses will be applied in a project by conducting a feasibility study.
+The semester concludes with the courses Scientific Methods in Wind Power Project Management and Trends in the Wind Industry which will give you the tools for scientific research and the knowledge on the current state of the art and challenges in the wind industry.

-Semester 3 The second autumn semester includes in depth courses such as Wind Project Management and Financing and Construction, Operation and Maintenance of Wind Farms.
-In the second half of the term you are able to choose one of four elective courses.
-They include Advanced Wind Power Project Management, Advanced Planning for Wind Energy, Advanced Wind Resource Assessment (requires a background in physics, mechanics or meteorology) and Advanced Wind Energy Technology (requires a B.Sc. in Engineering).
+Semester 3 The beginning of year two includes in depth courses such as Wind Project Management and Financing and Construction, Operation and Maintenance of Wind Farms.
+In the second half of the semester you are able to choose one of five elective courses.
+They include Specialisation in Wind Power Project Management, Specialisation in Planning for Wind Energy, Specialisation in Wind Resource Assessment (requires a background in physics, mechanics or meteorology), Specialisation in Wind Energy Technology (requires a B.Sc. in Engineering) and Specialisation in MCDA of Wind Power Development.

-It is also possible to have an exchange term at another university or to start an extended thesis of 45 credits during this term.
+It is also possible to have an exchange semester at another university or to start an extended thesis of 45 credits.

-Alumni (graduates of the Master Programme in Wind Power Project Management) who work in the field are often invited to give guest lectures and provide students with insights into the role of a project manager.
-This is very beneficial to our students, as our alumni discuss the knowledge they find particularly important in their professional lives.
-See a list of guest lecturers from the one-year Master programme.
+Previous students who now work in the field are often invited as guest lecturers and they provide you with insights into the role of a project manager.
+This is very beneficial as our alumni discuss the knowledge they find particularly important in their professional lives.

-This all-English language programme has an interdisciplinary orientation to prepare students for global management positions across the wide spectrum of the wind energy industry.
+This programme prepares you for global management positions or for further PhD studies across the wide spectrum of the wind energy industry.
 Actors within the field are for example, companies operating wind farms, consulting firms, local and national governments, component manufacturing and supply chain companies, research institutions or other organisations working with renewable energy and/or environmental issues.

 The job market for graduates is strongly international as the methods and issues are similar in different parts of the world.
 Cost reductions in technology as well as an increased motivation of actors to move towards greater sustainability after the Paris agreement in 2015 are causing a rapid development in the field of wind power.
 This means that the demand for competence is increasing internationally.